Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: -Interpretations and Monoids

 \begin{lemma}[restate={bad-forests-paths-imply-antichains:lemma}, name={Antichains of Bad Forest Paths}] Let $d \in \Nat$.
 Assume that \kl{bad forest paths} of arbitrarily large length in $\RegMG{d}$.
 Then, the class of \kl{monoid downcasting} of the graphs in $\RegMG{d}$ is not \kl{$k$-well-quasi-ordered} for the \kl{induced subgraph} relation, where $k = |M|^2 \times 3$. \proofref{bad-forests-paths-imply-antichains:lemma} \end{lemma}

-\AP For the converse implication, we will use the following remark on \kl{good forest paths}, they can be ``split'' without requiring new exotic \kl{monoid-labelled graphs}: it suffices to repeat the original sequence three times to obtain a decomposition.
+\AP For the converse implication, we will use the following remark on \kl{good forest paths}, they can be \kl{split} without requiring new exotic \kl{monoid-labelled graphs} or complex \kl(graph){embeddings}: it suffices to repeat the original sequence three times to obtain a decomposition.

 \begin{lemma}[restate={good-forest-paths-decomp:lemma}, name={Canonical Good Decomposition}] Let $\seqof{\aMgraph_i}{1 \leq i \leq n}$ be a \kl{good forest path}.
 Then, for all $a,b \in M^2$, there exists an \kl(graph){embedding} $h \colon G \to H$ where $G = \mcast{a \ep \seqof{\aMgraph_i}{1 \leq i \leq n} b}$ $H = \mcast{a (\ep \seqof{\aMgraph_i}{1 \leq i \leq n})^3 b}$ satisfying the requirements of \cref{good-forest-paths:def}. \proofref{good-forest-paths-decomp:lemma} \end{lemma}